Protocol Operations

 For simplicity, let's now imagine an RToken Y of which the revenue goes entirely to the RSR stakers to compensate them for overcollateralization & governance.
 In this case, the BM will periodically mint as many RTokens Y as it can from the growing collateral.
 After this periodical mint, the newly minted RTokens and all the remaining grown collateral that could not be evenly minted into RTokens Y, will be sent to the RSR Trader, where it will be traded directly for more RSR tokens through auctions.

-After trading, the protocol will send all the newly acquired RSR to the stRSR pool, where it will slowly be handed out as rewards for the RSR stakers by increasing the stRSR/RSR exchange rate.
+After trading, the protocol will send all the newly acquired RSR to the stRSR pool, where it will slowly be drip out as rewards for the RSR stakers by increasing the stRSR/RSR exchange rate.

 To summarize: the protocol will hold all collateral tokens in the Backing Manager.
 Whenever it can, it will trade excess collateral to RSR via the RSR Trader.
 After trading, the RSR get slowly handed out via the stRSR pool—which results in stRSR becoming more valuable (redeemable for more RSR tokens).